Screening and Health Educator Model

 Resources to Learn More

-Presents tools tailored for various ethnic communities that CHWs can use when providing health education.
+Offers tools tailored for various racial and ethnic communities that CHWs can use when providing education on

 Organization(s): National Heart, Lung, and Blood Institute, National Institutes of Health (NIH)